Available with Production Mapping license.

 Look for templates from a solution

-Standard data models and symbology are provided as part of the Esri Mapping and Charting solutions.
+Standard data models and symbology are provided as part of the ArcGIS Mapping and Charting solutions.
 Some solutions also release a collection of templates to use with those databases.
 Templates can be stored in a layer, map document, or Production Mapping view.
 Refer to the solution help or tutorials for more information about released templates for your solution.

 Templates and visual specifications